velvia/links/data_eng.md

 * [k2](https://github.com/k2-fsa/k2) - deep learning audio/speech recognition
 * [Lhotse](https://lhotse.readthedocs.io/en/latest/getting-started.html) - speech processing
 * [Whisper](https://towardsdatascience.com/whisper-transcribe-translate-audio-files-with-human-level-performance-df044499877) - transcribe audio files "with human-level performance"

+Note that one of the intersections of ML, unstructured data, and nearest neighbor has to do with vector search and vector databases.
+You turn unstrutured data, say images, into a set of vectors.
+Then, you can use vector similarity algorithms or databases to look up an image similar to another image.
+This is a neat and up-and-coming category of data products for AI/ML.

+* [Weaviate](https://github.com/semi-technologies/weaviate) - an open source vector database and similarity search engine

 ## Public Data, Datasets, Data for Good